malfunkt/hyperfox/README.md

 curl -sL 'https://raw.githubusercontent.com/malfunkt/hyperfox/master/install.sh' | sh
 ```

-You can also grab a release from our [releases
+If you'd rather not accept free candy you may grab a release from our [releases
 page](https://github.com/malfunkt/hyperfox/releases) and install it manually.

 ## How does it work?